redhat-openstack/infrared/README.rst

 3. Environment variables: ``HOST=earth ir-provision virsh --ssh_user=root``

-.. note:: The simple ini file with the default values can be generated with: ``ir-povision virsh --generate-conf-file=virsh.ini``
+.. note:: The simple ini file with the default values can be generated with: ``ir-povision virsh --generate-conf-file=virsh.ini``.
+Generated file will contain all the default arguments values defined in the spec file.

 Command line arguments have the highest priority.
 All the undefined variables will be replaced by that arguments from file or from environment.